Student Rights and Responsibilities

 - Records concerning admissions to an academic component of the university which the student has never attended.

 Questions concerning FERPA may be referred to the Registrar at firstname.lastname@example.org or (254) 501-5857.

 Under provisions of FERPA, students enrolled in post-secondary educational institutions are deemed to “own” their education record from the first enrollment, regardless of the age of the student.
 Institutions may, but are not required to, grant access to certain non-directory information in a student's education record if the student is claimed as a dependent on his or her parent's/guardian's federal income tax return.
 Generally, non-directory information will not be released to a parent or guardian unless a Certification of Dependency Form is completed and signed by both the parent(s)/guardian(s) and the student and is brought to the Registrar's Office, Founder's Hall Room 108 or mailed to the Registrar's Office, 1001 Leadership Place, Killeen, TX, 76549.
 Until this form is filed, parents are not entitled to this information.

 The Family Policy Compliance Office reviews and investigates complaints of violations of FERPA.
 The penalty for violating FERPA is loss of all federal funding, including grants and financial aid.

-Any person reporting a specific hazing incident to the Director of Student Affairs or other appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.
+Any person reporting a specific hazing incident to the Associate Dean of Student Affairs or other appropriate university official is immune from civil and criminal liability if the person reports the incident before being contacted by the university concerning the incident and cooperates in good faith throughout the university’s process regarding the incident.
+A person is not immune under the law if the person reports their own act of hazing, or reports an incident of hazing in bad faith or with malice.

-This state law does not limit or affect an educational institution’s right to enforce its own penalties against hazing.
+Texas state law does not limit or affect the university’s right to enforce its own penalties against hazing.